angt/glorytun/README.md

     # glorytun bind 0.0.0.0 to SERVER_IP keyfile my_secret_key &
     # ifconfig tun0 10.0.1.2 pointopoint 10.0.1.1 up

-Here the tricky part...
-You need to specify your paths or glorytun will not send anything, it's easy:
+Now you have to setup your path, let's say you have an ADSL link that can do 1Mbit upload and 20Mbit download then call:

-    # glorytun path LOCAL_IPADDR up
+    # glorytun path up LOCAL_IPADDR rate tx 125000 rx 2500000

 Again, to check if your path is working, you can watch its status with `glorytun path`.
 You should now be able to ping your server with `ping 10.0.1.1`.